BeverlyAb/FPGA_Design/Rotating_Square_Circuit/Readme.md

  of the four sseg outputs its value.
 Using this Finite State Machine (FSM), the square retains its position even after the en or cw switch is toggled.

-*Feel free to use my work as a reference, but please refrain from copying code to serve as assignments in computer science related courses.*